chung-leong/pb2zig/rollup-plugin-pb2zig/README.md

 ## Versioning

 The major and minor version numbers of this program correspond to the version of the Zig compiler it's designed for.
-The current version is 0.12.0.
-It works with Zig 0.12.0.
+The current version is 0.13.0.
+It works with Zig 0.13.0 and is backwards compatible with 0.12.0.

 ## Usage